MaxMalts/Alpha_Blending/README.md

 ![Cat on table](./Alpha_Blending/CatOnTable.bmp)

-After looping the algorithms 10000 times we git the folowing runtimes:
+After looping the algorithms 10000 times we got the folowing runtimes:

 ![Times of algorithms](./Images/Times.png)

-The gain is 6.4x!
+The time gain is 6.4x!